siam1251/cmds/cpp.md

     return value_;
   }

-  // Only one thread/writer can increment/write the counter's value.
-  void increment() {
+  // Only one thread/writer can increment/write the counter's value unique_lock is available when none has acquired via shared_lock void increment() {
     std::unique_lock lock(mutex_);
     value_++;